BlackCraze/GameResourceBot/SETUP-long.md

 ## The Setup Process
 *NOTE: We begin with Step 0 because it's not really part of the setup process.
 It's actually one more piece of "getting ready" stuff, but it works better here than in the section above.
 Trust us; you'll see.*

-#### 0. Start your web browser.
+#### Step 0.
+Start your web browser.
 We will OPEN several tabs during this process.
 Closing them is not really our style.
 1. Tab #1 - Log in to [GitHub](https://www.github.com).
 	1. If you do not already have an account on GitHub, create it now.
 Then leave the tab open.
 No step-by-step instructions here.
 We assume you're bright enough to figure out a signup process for a website.